scrambldchannel/https-scrambldchannel.github.io-/content/Anaconda and Jupyter Cheatsheet.md

 $ source ./Anaconda3-2019.07-Linux-x86_64.sh
 ```

-I generall y install it in the default location, i.e. an anaconda directory in ~/
+I generally install it in the default location, i.e. an anaconda directory in ~/

 ### Managing Environments